softworkz/embyuserwiki/Library-Setup.md

 ![](images/server/librarysetup1.png)

 Clicking the "Add Media Folder" button will open a dialog to add a media folder.
+Choosing the right content type is important.
+See the above guide on media preparation for best practices for Movie, TV and Music sections.

 ![](images/server/librarysetup2.png)

+### Library Paths

+Each media folder can have one or more physical library paths.
+In the below example screenshot, the Movies folder contains two physical paths:

 ![](images/server/librarysetup3.png)